Are you looking for a possible remedy for epididymitis? Perhaps something that might provide a little relief? You have come to the right place!

 Garlic – Garlic cannot be overlooked.
 You could eat the bulbs but this is unreliable not something most will stick to… and a regular Garlic supplement will simply not do.
 You need to find Allicin containing Garlic supplements.
 In fact, I would recommend either fresh garlic, extract of fresh garlic or simply fresh freeze dried.
 There are several different types on the market but know that the higher the Allicin content, the better.
 You will more than likely need to take double the recommended dose of Allicin powder capsules and stay on this increased dose for at least 3 months – even if you start to feel better soon.
 Do not let up.

 Autophagy – I’m going to add this in here for the principle of the matter.
-Autophagy is actually a cellular process that kills old cells and makes new ones, but it has also been shown to combat infection with various pathogenic bacteria.
+Autophagy is actually a cellular process that kills old cells and makes new ones, but it has also been shown to combat infection with various pathogens.
 While it is true that some intracellular bacteria exploit autophagy to promote pathogenesis, those are likely not what we are dealing with here.
 I’ll let you do your own research on this but I wanted to bring it to your attention because this a free way to heal yourself of quite a few different ailments and I think more people need to know about it.

-The other reasons are in the idea that we need to reduce inflammation, and ensure our bodies are getting everything they need to fight the infection naturally.
 The hard part for most is having faith in the idea that your body can do the job without a doctor.
 But take heart, according to Dr. Hunter Handsfield, M.D., “the immune system clears most infections over time, without treatment.”
 It should be noted however, that this process can take weeks, months, or even years.
 I would simply add that the body can do a much better job and reduce the time needed substantially if you provide the body with the various tools it requires.

 Yarrow – Taken as directed on the bottle